scrapinghub/web-poet/docs/advanced/additional-requests.rst

     * The :class:`~.HttpResponse` class itself also have these convenient methods:

-        * The :meth:`~.HttpResponse.encoding` property method returns the proper encoding of the response based on the availability of this hierarchy:
+        * The :meth:`~.HttpResponse.encoding` property method returns the proper encoding of the response based on this hierarchy:

             * user-specified encoding (`using the` ``_encoding`` `attribute`)
+            * BOM from the body
             * header encodings
             * body encodings